Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Results and interpretation

 Fig.~\ref{fig:cscompleteBW} shows the same differential cross section data but fitted with the $d^*(2380)$ and the two additional isoscalar dibaryons reported by the ELPH collaboration~\cite{ishikawa19}.
 A Breit-Wigner function is assumed for each dibaryon candidate, with masses and widths fixed from ref.~\cite{ishikawa19} but not their relative amplitudes.
 A term proportional to the square of the centre-of-mass momentum is also included.
 This is a small contribution, rising slowly with $W$ and approximates the phase space available to the deuteron and two $\pi^0$ in the final state.
-The fit used the statistical and fitting systematic uncertainties summed in quadrature and achieved a reduced $\chi^2$ of 0.96.
-The fit therefore is consistent the three dibaryon scenario however with limited statistical precision and resolution in $W$.
-The inclusion of the $d^*(2380)$ is also tentative, as a reasonable reduced $\chi^2$ of 1.35 is achieved if it is omitted and any small enhancement at low $W$ could also be described by variations of the toy pickup model described above.
-This excitation spectrum may also yet be described by OPE models driven by triangle singularities~\cite{osetpriv21}, however such calculations are beyond the scope of this paper.
+The fit used the statistical and fitting systematic uncertainties summed in quadrature and achieved a $\chi^2$ per degree of freedom of 0.96.
+The fit therefore is consistent with the three dibaryon scenario, however the limited statistical precision and resolution in $W$ cannot rule out other reaction mechanisms.
+The inclusion of the $d^*(2380)$ is tentative, for example, as a reasonable $\chi^2$ per degree of freedom of 1.35 is achieved if it is omitted and any small enhancement at low $W$ could also be described by variations of the toy pickup model described above.

 The blue squares and fit showing a proposed sequential dibaryon decay are discussed in sec.~3.3.